mvanthoor/rustic-book/src/evaluation/material.md

 let v = PIECE_VALUES[Pieces::Pawn]; // v = 100 here.
 ```

-There are some differences with the values we saw earlier in the chapter.
+There are two differences with the values we saw earlier in the chapter.

 First, the evaluation is MUCH faster if we only use integers.
 If at all
 possible, we will never use floating point numbers while calculating
 anything.
-(Except, maybe, in the very last step before outputting a value.)
+(Except, maybe, in the very last step before outputting
-This is the reason why we have mulitplied all the values by 100.
-It gives
+something.)
+This is the reason why we have mulitplied all the values by one
-the evaluation to think in terms of "half a pawn", by using values such as
+hundred.
+This gives the evaluation a way to think in terms of "parts of a
+pawn", by using values such as 50 or 10, instead of 0.5 or 0.1.

-50, instead of 0.5.
-Second, in _most_ chess engines, it turns out to be
+Second, in _most_ chess engines, it turns out to be better to have the
-better that the bishop is worth slightly more than the knight, and that a
+bishop be worth slightly more than the knight, and that a light piece is a
-light piece is a bit better to have than three pawns.
+bit better to have than three pawns.
+This causes the engine to not trade a
+bishop for a knight (all else being equal), and it'll keep the light piece
+instead of trading it for three pawns.

 Again, don't fret too much about these values because in later stages of
-engine development, they will be automatically tuend.
+engine development, they will be merged with the Piece-Square Tables and
+automatically tuend.

-## Counting vs. Updating
+### Counting vs. Updating

-### Counting from scratch
+#### Counting from scratch

 There are two ways you could know the material balance when evaluating the
 position: you can actually count the material at that point, or you update